 A huge influence during those formative years was my mentor, Calvin Jones, who guided me from high school, into college, and until his passing.
 His mentorship shaped not only how I approach art and music but how I think about discipline, community, and carrying forward what’s been given to you.
 I studied at the School of the Art Institute of Chicago, where I received the Smith Scholarship.
 While I didn’t follow a traditional academic path, my time there helped shape a visual language grounded in tradition but open to improvisation, something that naturally carried into my music.

-During that time, music took center stage and I transitioned into performing full time, exploring blues, Irish traditions, gypsy jazz, and American roots music.
-A turning point came through my connection with gypsy jazz artist Alfonso Ponticelli at Chicago’s historic Green Mill, and today I travel throughout the country performing and teaching alongside him, appearing at gypsy jazz festivals and venues throughout Chicago, St. Louis, and beyond.
+During that time, music took center stage and I transitioned into performing full time, exploring blues, Irish traditions, folk, gypsy jazz, and American roots music.
+Today I travel throughout the country performing and teaching, appearing festivals and venues throughout Chicago, St. Louis, and beyond.

 Recently, my visual art practice has expanded into large-scale mural work, particularly in educational settings throughout St. Louis.
 I’m also consistently performing live music gigs around Chicago and St. Louis.
 These projects bring together everything that has shaped me: craftsmanship learned early on, storytelling , and a commitment to creating spaces where people feel seen and dream.

-Along the way I’ve also taught community art classes, performed at cultural and community events, offered individual guitar/vocal lessons, and toured the midwest - always sharing creativity in ways that feel accessible and communal.
-When I’m not performing or painting, I spend time with my niece and nephew, outdoors whenever possible, exploring St. Louis and Chicago, and connecting with creatives across genres.
+Along the way I’ve taught art classes, performed at cultural and community events, offered individual guitar/vocal lessons, and toured the midwest.
+When I’m not performing or painting, I spend time with my niece and nephew, I’m outdoors whenever possible, always exploring St. Louis and Chicago, and connecting with creatives across genres.

 For me, creativity has never been separate from life.
-Whether through sound or color, I’m always chasing the same thing: tradition, story, and the human connection that lives between them.
+Whether through sound or color, I’m always chasing the same thing: story-telling, experience, and the human connection that lives between them.

 Contact